 (b) GPA, GRE, and TOEFL: A minimum grade point average (GPA) of 3.0 (out of 4) during the last two years of undergraduate education is required.
-Every candidate must take the GRE.
-International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the IBT TOEFL or 6.5 overall on the IELTS is required.
+Every candidate must take the GRE, unless the waived by petition of the Graduate Program Director.
+International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL), for the International English Language Testing System (IELTS), or Duolingo.
+A total score of 80 on the IBT TOEFL or 6.5 overall on the IELTS or 110 on Duolingo is required.